A VAE Approach to Sample Multivariate Extremes: Conclusion

 \section{Conclusion}

 This study bridges VAE and EVT to address the generative modeling of multivariate extremes.
-Following the concept of multivariate regular variation, we propose a polar decomposition and combine a generative model of heavy-tailed radii with a generative model on the sphere conditionally to the radius.
+Following the concept of multivariate regular variation, we leverage a polar decomposition to combine a VAE for heavy-tailed radius sampling with a conditional VAE to sample from the angular distribution given the radius.
 Doing so, we explicitly address the dependence between the variables at each radius, and in particular the angular measure.
 Experiments performed on synthetic and real data support the relevance of our approach compared with vanilla VAE schemes and GANs tailored for extremes.
-In particular, we illustrate the ability to consistently sample extreme regions that have been never observed during the training stage.\\ Our contribution naturally advocates for future work, especially for extensions to multivariate extremes in time and space-time processes \citep{basrak2009regularly,liu2012sparse} as well as to VAE for conditional generation problems \citep{zheng2019pluralistic,grooms2021analog}.
+In particular, we illustrate the ability to consistently sample extreme regions that have never been observed during the training stage.\\ Our contribution naturally advocates for extensions to multivariate extremes in time and space-time processes \citep{basrak2009regularly,liu2012sparse} as well as to VAE for conditional generation problems \citep{zheng2019pluralistic,grooms2021analog}.

 \acks{The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-Melody (ANR-19-CE46-0011).
 Part of this work was supported by 80 PRIME CNRS-INSU, ANR-20-CE40-0025-01 (T-REX project), and the European H2020 XAIDA (Grant agreement ID: 101003469). \\}